Faculty Biography - Jennifer Lois

 Jen Lois grew up in the suburbs of New York City and received a B.A. in Latin American Studies from Dartmouth College.
 After a short stint teaching skiing, she returned to school and received her PhD in Sociology from the University of Colorado-Boulder.

 Professor Lois is a field researcher, observing first-hand and participating in interesting areas of social life.
 In her first project, she spent six years studying a volunteer, mountain-environment search and rescue group.
-Through this research, she became interested in gender, heroism, and the sociology of emotions, focusing much of her work on these issues.
+Through this research, she became interested in gender, heroism, and the sociology of emotions.
 This project produced several articles and culminated a book, Heroic Efforts, which was published in 2003 by New York University Press, and in 2006 was honored with the Outstanding Recent Contribution Award from the American Sociological Association’s Sociology of Emotions Section.

 Professor Lois teaches courses in gender, deviance, social psychology, and field research methods.
-In her free time, she enjoys getting outside with her husband, kids, and their “search pug.”
+In her free time, she enjoys reading romance novels and getting outside with her husband, kids, and their “search pug.”

 Lois, Jennifer.
-In press.
+2012.
 Home Is Where The School Is: The Logic of Homeschooling and the Emotional Labor of Mothering.
 New York: New York University Press.

 Lois, Jennifer.
 2010.
 “The Temporal Emotion Work of Motherhood: Homeschoolers’ Strategies for Managing Time Shortage.”
 Gender & Society 24:421-46.